National Human Rights Institutions

 The importance of establishing and strengthening independent, pluralistic NHRIs, consistent with the Paris Principles, has since been reaffirmed by the General Assembly and the Human Rights Council in various resolutions.

-The most recent ones are resolution A/RES/72/181 adopted by the General Assembly in October 2017 and resolution A/HRC/RES/39/17 adopted by the Human Rights Council in September 2018 and resolution A/RES/74/156 adopted by the UN General Assembly in December 2019.
+The most recent ones are resolution A/RES/72/181 adopted by the General Assembly in October 2017, resolution A/HRC/RES/39/17 adopted by the Human Rights Council in September 2018 and resolution A/RES/74/156 adopted by the UN General Assembly in December 2019.